drewww/prism/_sources/making-a-roguelike/part7.rst.txt

 Carving hallways
 ----------------

-Next we're gonna create a function local function (yes, that's correct) to draw the classic Rogue style L shaped hallways between rooms.
-It accepts two Rectangles representing the rooms, and if both a and b exist we draw a hallway between them.
-We use the level generator's RNG to figure out if we should start vertically or horizontally for a little bit of spice.
+Next we'll define a local function to draw the classic Rogue style L shaped hallways between rooms.
+It accepts two :lua:class:`Rectangles <Rectangle>` representing the rooms, and if both ``a`` and ``b`` exist we draw a hallway between them.
+We use the level generator's RNG to determine if we should start vertically or horizontally for a little bit of spice.

 .. code:: lua